Anti-cheat is back in the spotlight

 The important takeaway is that this is not a short-lived controversy.
 Kernel-level anti-cheat is becoming standardized across competitive and even semi-competitive PC games, while resistance to it is becoming more organized and more informed.

 That creates a structural tension in the market.
 If adoption continues, players may gradually accept it as unavoidable.
-If backlash intensifies, we may see differentiation emerge titles that market themselves explicitly as “no kernel anti-cheat” could gain traction among privacy-conscious users.
+If backlash intensifies, we may see differentiation emerge where titles market themselves explicitly as avoiding kernel drivers.